terryoy/cabin/_posts/2007-07-31-The Pistol : The Birth Of A Legend.md

 ---
  layout: post
- title: The Pistol : The Birth Of A Legend
+ title: The Pistol： The Birth Of A Legend
  date: 2007-07-31 00:13
  tags: Uncategorized
  ref_id: 1536955198635